 In 1991, GRECIAN MAGNESITE S.A. started the collaboration with the French Lafarge Refractaires Monolithiques and formed a joint venture for the production of refractory masses.
-The plant first operated towards the late 1992, while it was later (1995) fully purchased and absorbed by GRECIAN MAGNESITE S.A.
+The plant first operated towards the end of 1992, while it was later (1995) fully purchased and absorbed by GRECIAN MAGNESITE S.A.

 Apart from the direct production investments, particular attention has been paid to the quality of products and research.

 As regards quality, statistic production control (SPC) is strictly followed for most of our products.
 At the same time, an ELOT-certified system, in compliance with ISO 9001, was installed intending at quality safeguard.

 Because GRECIAN MAGNESITE S.A. pays particular attention to research and development, in the beginning of 1993 the company introduced a sophisticated Research Centre at Vassilika, Thessaloniki, covering an area of 500 m², fully equipped and staffed with expert scientists.